Jojendersie/Epsilon-Intersection/README.md

-﻿Epsilon Intersection Library - ε
+Epsilon Intersection Library - ε
 ===============================================================================

 ε is a super flexible and simple to use **C++ library** designed for games.
 It is computing **intersections** of various three dimensional bodies and containes different utilities you could need for culling, ray casting or similar functions.